GoogleCloudPlatform/gke-policy-library/bundles/asm-policy-v0.0.1/README.md

 -   `enforcementAction`: The enforcement mode of the constraints, options are `dryrun` (default), `deny` or `warn`.
--   `root-namespace`: The root namespace of the Anthos Service Mesh, default as `istio-system`.
 -   `strictness-level`: The strictness level of the security policy constraints, options are `Low` or `High` (default).